Geological Museum

-The Geological Museum (originally the Museum of Economic Geology then the Museum of Practical Geology), started in 1835 as one of the oldest single science museums in the world and now part of the Natural History Museum in London.
-It transferred from Jermyn Street to Exhibition Road, South Kensington in 1935 in a building designed by Sir Richard Allison and John Hatton Markham of the Office of Works.
+The Geological Museum (originally the Museum of Economic Geology then the Museum of Practical Geology) was a museum of geology in London.
+It started in 1835, making it one of the oldest public single science collections in the world.
+It transferred from Jermyn Street to Exhibition Road, South Kensington in 1935, moving into a building designed by Sir Richard Allison and John Hatton Markham of the Office of Works next door to the Natural History Museum - it now forms part of that museum.

 History

+Origins

-The Museum of Practical Geology was established in 1837 in a building at 6 Craig's Court, Whitehall, at the suggestion of Henry de la Beche, the first director general of the Geological Survey.
+The Museum of Economic Geology was established in 1837 in a building at 6 Craig's Court, Whitehall, at the suggestion of Henry de la Beche, the first director general of the Geological Survey.
 The museum's library was founded by de la Beche in 1843, mainly by donation from his own library.
 Initially under the Ordnance Survey, the museum administration moved to the Department of Woods and Forests in 1845.

-Jermyn Street

-Larger premises soon became necessary, and a design for a new building was commissioned from James Pennethorne.
-This, built on a long narrow site with frontages in Piccadilly and Jermyn Street, housed the galleries, as well as a library, a 500-seat lecture theatre, offices and laboratories.
+Larger premises soon became necessary, and a design for a new building, the Museum of Practical Geology, was commissioned from James Pennethorne.
+Built on a long narrow site with frontages in Piccadilly and Jermyn Street, that building housed the galleries, as well as a library, a 500-seat lecture theatre, offices and laboratories.
 It was constructed between 1845 and 1849, and was opened by Prince Albert on May 14, 1851.

 The purpose of the museum, as summarised in the Descriptive Guide, published in 1867, was: